msveshnikov/cars-market-autocode/README.md

 -   Implement a review and rating system for cars and sellers
 -   Implement progressive web app (PWA) features
 -   Integrate with external APIs for additional car data and pricing information
+-   Implement WebSocket for real-time updates on car availability and pricing
+-   Add a chat feature for direct communication between buyers and sellers
+-   Implement a notification system for price drops, new listings, and saved searches
+-   Create a mobile app using React Native for iOS and Android platforms
+-   Implement A/B testing for UI/UX improvements
+-   Add analytics tracking for user behavior and conversion optimization
+-   Implement a blog section for car-related content and SEO improvement
+-   Create a dealer portal for managing inventory and customer interactions

+## Design Considerations

+-   Implement a design system for consistent UI components and styling
+-   Implement skeleton loading screens for improved perceived performance
+-   Use lazy loading for images and components to reduce initial load time
+-   Implement infinite scrolling for car listings to improve performance and user experience
+-   Use React.memo and useCallback for performance optimization of frequently re-rendered components
+-   Implement error boundaries for graceful error handling in the UI
+-   Use React Suspense for code-splitting and data fetching
+-   Implement a robust state management solution (e.g., Redux Toolkit or Recoil) for complex state logic
+-   Use React Testing Library for component testing and Cypress for end-to-end testing
+-   Implement continuous integration and continuous deployment (CI/CD) pipelines
+-   Use environment variables for configuration management across different environments

 ## Contributing